OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ### PivotTable total output

 The location of the total row is based on the layout.
-Use [`PivotLayout.getBodyAndTotalRange`](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout#excelscript-excelscript-pivotlayout-getbodyandtotalrange-member(1)) and get the last row of column to use the data from the PivotTable in your script.
+Use [`PivotLayout.getBodyAndTotalRange`](/javascript/api/office-scripts/excelscript/excelscript.pivotlayout#excelscript-excelscript-pivotlayout-getbodyandtotalrange-member(1)) and get the last row of the column to use the data from the PivotTable in your script.

 The following sample finds the first PivotTable in the workbook and logs the values in the "Grand Total" cells (as highlighted in green in the image below).